 Similarly, the standard deviation in terms of efficiency scale in Dr/physicians, nurses, and pharmacists is computed to be 686.3, 698.4, and 1043.09, respectively.
 This depicts that the highest efficiency is recorded in the category of pharmacists.
 However, the deviation in efficiency level is also high.
 The table also illustrates maximum and minimum values where it has been found that the minimum efficiency is computed in the category of Dr/physicians.
 In contrast, the maximum is computed in the category of pharmacists.

-Table 17: Descriptive Statistics of Efficiency of Professionals concerning Category sorted by Hospitals
+Table 17: Descriptive Statistics of Efficiency of Professionals concerning Category Sorted by Hospitals

 Test of Homogeneity of Variances